Paul D'Ortona: Council President

 When Mayor Richardson Dilworth resigned as mayor to pursue a run for governor, Council President Tate became acting mayor; to fill his position, D'Ortona was elected Council President.
 He pledged an effort to control the cost of city government, which had been rising for several years previous.
-After the assassination of President John F. Kennedy, D'Ortona ordered a study of firearms laws in the city, with the aim of increasing gun control.
+After the assassination of President Kennedy in 1963, D'Ortona ordered a study of firearms laws in the city, with the aim of increasing gun control.
 That year, he was elected to a fourth term on city council, again leading all councilmen in votes.

 Tate was elected to a full term as mayor that same year, and he and D'Ortona would feud for the next four years.
 They differed over city-county consolidation measures, which had been lingering since the 1951 charter change.
 He also sparred with school district officials over their continuing requests for funding increases.
 When the city began to redevelop former swampland in Eastwick into new homes in 1966, D'Ortona moved there with his family.
 In 1967, he was elected to a fifth term, again leading all candidates for council.

 Retirement

 D'Ortona's feud with Tate continued into the 1970s.
 While announcing that he would not seek a sixth term in council in 1971, he also told reporters that he opposed the mayoral candidacy of Tate's chosen successor, Police Commissioner Frank Rizzo.
 He pledged instead to support the best candidate for the job, "even if that man is a Republican."
 D'Ortona considered an independent bid for mayor, himself, but ultimately decided against it, citing a lack of financing and his age—67 years old.

 After retiring from City Council in 1972, he moved back to South Philadelphia, served as chairman of the state lottery commission, and spent time at his summer home in Avalon, New Jersey.
 Despite rumors of a comeback in 1975, he remained out of city politics.
-D'Ortona died at JFK Hospital in Turnersville, New Jersey in 1992, and was buried at Fernwood Mausoleum in Lansdowne, Pennsylvania.
+D'Ortona died at JFK Hospital in Turnersville, New Jersey, in 1992, and was buried at Fernwood Mausoleum in Lansdowne, Pennsylvania.